 - Steven Czeiger, Managing Director, Sunlite Mitre 10

-“Our team are very aware of RateIt, to the point where we use RateIt as a feedback mechanism internally and they know that their service is being rated.
-It’s something that’s openly discussed and we aim to ensure that the majority of our customers are having a great experience and our fans,” said Steven Czeiger.
+“Our team [members] are very aware of RateIt, to the point where we use RateIt as a feedback mechanism internally and they know that their service is being rated.
+It’s something that’s openly discussed and [the aim is] to ensure that the majority of our customers are having a great experience and [are] our fans,” says Steven.

-“We celebrate wins and feedback, so the positive comments we get through RateIt and other feedback mechanisms we applaud and share.
-We reward our team with gift vouchers, and promote people who have fantastic attitudes ... a key KPI within our company is RateIt results,” said Steven Czeiger.
+Steven explains the results they’ve achived with RateIt: “We celebrate wins and feedback, so the positive comments we get through RateIt and other feedback mechanisms we applaud and share.
+We reward our team with gift vouchers and promote people who have fantastic attitudes ... a key KPI within our company is RateIt results.”

-The organisation have continued to invest in CX with a “store acceleration program” aiming to fast-track store development through a customer first methodology.
-Steven explained that the program involves owners “investing in experience - new fixtures, signage, lighting, training, development, and more.”
-Early rollouts of the program have seen following months' sales uplifted by 22%.
+The organisation’s investment in CX continues with a “store acceleration program”.
+This aims to fast-track store development through a customer-first methodology.
+Steven explains that the program involves owners “investing in experience - new fixtures, signage, lighting, training, development and more.”
+Early results have seen sales increase by 22% in the months immediately after rollout.